Foreigner (2025 film)

-Foreigner is a 2025 Canadian horror-drama film written and directed by Ava Maria Safai in her feature debut.
+Foreigner is a 2025 Canadian horror-drama film written and directed by Ava Maria Safai in her feature-length film debut.

 Described as Mean Girls meets The Exorcist in its blend of comedy, body horror and social commentary, the film stars Rose Dehgan as Yasamin Karimi, a teenage Iranian immigrant in 2004 who tries to fit in with the popular crowd by dyeing her hair blonde, only to unleash a demon tied to her cultural identity.

 Plot

 In 2005, Yasamin Karimi, a 15-year-old Iranian girl, has just immigrated to a small town in British Columbia.
 Eager to belong, she follows the lead of the school’s queen bee Rachel Stanford, changing her hair, her voice, and her behaviour in an effort to become the perfect Canadian teen.
 But each step she takes away from her roots awakens something ancient and sinister.

 The film explores assimilation, cultural erasure, intergenerational trauma, and belonging, using horror as a metaphor for the psychological effects of denying one's roots.
 The supernatural force functions as a personification of internalized shame and lost identity, rooted in Yasamin’s Iranian heritage.